985ch/egg-rpc-like/README.md

 * When using **functionCurl**, you must configure host, otherwise an error will be thrown.
 * Member can be in two formats: {$key:'name', api:'', options:''} and 'name', where the latter will be parsed as {$key:'name', api: 'name' }
 * The default options for **functionCurl** are {method:'GET',dataType:'json'}, which can also be specified in member or config
+* The configuration can use the onFail function to handle request failures, and the onError function to handle RPC method errors.

 ### Custom generator
 Reference [here](./index.js)